unmeshjoshi/tickloom/README.md

 TickLoom is for you if you:
 - Build distributed algorithms in Java
 - Need deterministic, reproducible tests
-- Want to simulate failures without non-deterministic chaos
-- Prefer single-threaded event loop architecture
+- Want to simulate failures without non-deterministic chaos   using single-threaded event loop architecture

 ---

+## Next Steps

+The current version of TickLoom focuses on providing deterministic primitives, a simulated network, an NIO based network reference implementation, RocksDB based storage backend, and a testkit for building and verifying distributed algorithms.
+Planned extensions include:

+1. **Jepsen-Style History Checkers**
+   - Tools to record and analyze operation histories from test runs.
+   - Checkers for safety and liveness properties, similar to those used in [Jepsen](https://jepsen.io/).

+2. **Nemesis Module for Live Fault Injection**
+   - A runtime fault injection system for processes running on a real network and storage backends.

 ## Acknowledgements